 Paul said, “What business is it of mine to judge those outside the church?”
 (1 Cor.
 5:12) This is where my mind went when I watched An (Un)Civil War: The Evangelical Divide posted online recently by CBS News.
-The next question in mind was the question Joshua asked the commander of the army of the Lord: “Are you for us or for our enemies?”
+In the next moment, I was asking question Joshua asked the commander of the army of the Lord: “Are you for us or for our enemies?”
 (Joshua 5:13)

-If you know the answer to Joshua’s question, think about it for a moment.
+If you know the Lord’s answer to Joshua’s question, think about it for a moment.
 The subject here is the modern form of evangelicalism that is highlighted in the CBS piece linked above: hyper patriotic, nationalistic and political.
-I will come back to the angel’s response to Joshua before I conclude.
+I will come back to the Lord’s response to Joshua before I conclude.
 (You can read the passage now if you are too curious to wait.)

 I hardly watch the news anymore, and CBS is certainly not my “go to” news source.
 I don’t have one.
 The portions of the CBS piece that are ringing in my head are the clips of the evangelical leaders preaching and explaining themselves in their own words.

 I do understand that these clips are selected and don’t represent all that these leaders stand for or all that they might say.
 What they reveal, though, is enough to move me to write.

 The clips show various preachers unapologetically “speaking the truth” from the pulpit, which the commentator calls “sermonizing a brand of social conservatism defined by conspiracy and apocalyptic rhetoric”.
 The words of the commentator are not what catch my attention, but they should be noted for the way they are perceived.

 The piece focuses on what is described as a “power struggle” in evangelical circles.
 That is how the world sees the difference in opinions by evangelicals: a power struggle inside Christianity “at war within itself”.